 Jury selection.
-If the trial will be held before a jury, the defense and prosecution select the jury through a question and answer process called "voir dire."
-In federal courts and many state courts, the judge carries out this process using questions suggested by the attorneys as well as questions that the judge comes up with on his or her own.
+If the trial will be held before a jury, the defense and prosecution select the jury through a question-and-answer process called "voir dire."
+In federal courts and many state courts, the judge carries out this process using questions suggested by the attorneys, as well as questions that the judge comes up with on his or her own.

 Cross-examination.
 The defense may cross-examine the prosecution witnesses.
+(Also see What are 're-direct' and 're-cross' examination?)

 Prosecution rests.
 The prosecution finishes presenting its case.